-At the scheduling conference, the Master will attempt to assist the parties in reaching an agreement on any contested matters.
-If an agreement can be reached, the Master will place the agreement on the record and an Order will be prepared reflecting the agreement.
+At the scheduling conference, the Magistrate will attempt to assist the parties in reaching an agreement on any contested matters.
+If an agreement can be reached, the Magistrate will place the agreement on the record and an Order will be prepared reflecting the agreement.
 If it is a divorce matter and the necessary witnesses are present, brief testimony may be taken on the grounds for divorce and a report, recommendation, and proposed judgment of absolute divorce issued.

-If it is clear that contested issues remain, the Master will identify those issues and complete a scheduling Order (see section 2.3 below) setting discovery and filing deadlines and scheduling a pre-trial settlement conference.
+If it is clear that contested issues remain, the Magistrate will identify those issues and complete a scheduling Order (see section 2.3 below) setting discovery and filing deadlines and scheduling a pre-trial settlement conference.